 The Pulse 4’s bundling is adequately defensive, as it has a decent measure of cushioning inside.
 It is negligibly inefficient regarding volume, which is pleasant, and it’s outwardly appealing and instructive.
 I can’t gripe.

 JBL fabricated the Pulse 4 sturdily.
-It is significantly heavier than different speakers of a comparable volume from different brands, generally attributable to the thick layer of straightforward plastic covering each of the 360-levels of the Pulse 4’s external surface.
+It is significantly heavier than different speakers of a comparable volume from different brands but almost similar to JBL Xtreme 3, generally attributable to the thick layer of straightforward plastic covering each of the 360-levels of the Pulse 4’s external surface.
 This layer is the thing that permits the drove presentations to radiate through while the speaker is on.

 The top substance of Pulse 4 contains its woofer/tweeter crossover transducer.
 I’d bet that its more inclined towards the woofer side, however.
 On the highest point of the gadget, you can likewise discover the playback control catches.
 They uphold raising the volume, bringing down it, delaying playback, and continuing playback.
 Inquisitively, I couldn’t skip/rewind on my Android or Windows gadget (iOS not tried).